avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/DEVELOPER_GUIDE.md

 ## Introduction

-This document aims to provide a step-by-step-guide way to develeop firmware with the [B-U585I-IOT02A STM32U4 Discovery kit for IoT](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board with IoTConnect.
+This document aims to provide a step-by-step-guide way to develop firmware with the [B-U585I-IOT02A STM32U4 Discovery kit for IoT](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board with IoTConnect.